midnightntwrk/example-proofshare/README.md

 # Example Proofshare dApp

+🚧 🚧 🚧
-A privacy-focused smart contract and dApp prototype demonstrating selective disclosure of personal data using Midnight Network.
+This GitHub repository is actively under construction.
+It will provide a privacy-focused smart contract and dApp prototype demonstrating selective disclosure of personal data using Midnight Network.
+This template is meant to be an example for developers to understand how Compact and MidnightJS work and is not intended for production.
+🚧 🚧 🚧

 ## Overview